paracamplus/Yasmini/README.md

 grading students' programs.
 To achieve this, the amount of patches was too big and probably too dependent of the precise version of Jasmine so I decided to write my own framework.
 The name Yasmini stands for a mini-Jasmine.

+Version 0.1.x only supports synchronous tests, version 0.2.x supports asynchrounous tests.
+However, due to the implementation, the evaluation model of descriptions and specifications is modified and not compatible: for more details see below.

 ## Synopsis